amyspark-ng/clickery-hexagon/LOG.md

 - The thing where after a while you can't close windows with the X button (Oliver)
 	* Also all the hovers in buttons become trigereable when hovering the folder obj
 	* Might be related to their respective components meaning they suck hard ass
-- Mana not working and staying at 5 millions (Oliver)
-	* If you force it making it more changing mana all time, the bar will get stuck on 0 until it reaches 5 millions left
 - Make leavebutton appear after cards when gamestate.stats.timeascended > 1 (Amy)
 - Fix tutorial tooltips for upgrades (Amy)